Embassy of the United States, Tehran: History

-After the fall of the embassy, the Revolutionary Guard used it as a training center, and continue to maintain the complex.
+After the fall and violent occupation of the American Embassy, the Islamic Revolutionary Guard Corps used it as a training center, and continue to maintain the complex.
 The brick walls that form the perimeter (the embassy grounds are the size of a city block) feature a number of anti-American murals commissioned by the government of Iran.
 The site has also housed a bookstore and a museum.

+Den of Espionage Museum

-Part of the embassy has been turned into an anti-American museum, and several student organizations maintain offices in the former embassy complex.
+Part of the embassy has been turned into the Den of Espionage Museum.
+Reconstructions of soundproof dens, spying equipment and machinery, alongside the pieced-together shredded documents make up the exhibit.

+Several Iranian college / university student organizations maintain offices in the former U.S. embassy complex.
 As of January 2017, the site is open to the Iranian public and foreigners.
-The Great Seal of the United States is badly damaged, but still visible at the entryway.
+The decorative Great Seal of the United States is badly damaged, but still visible overhead at the building's entryway.

 The Muslim Student Followers of the Imam's Line published documents seized in the embassy (including painstakingly reconstructed shredded documents) in a series of books called "Documents from the US Espionage Den" (اسناد لانه جاسوس امریكا, Asnād-e lāneh-e jasusi Amrikā).
 These books included telegrams, correspondence, and reports from the United States Department of State and Central Intelligence Agency, some of which remain classified to this day.

 U.S. Interests Section of the Swiss Embassy

 When diplomatic relations were broken, the United States appointed Switzerland to be its protecting power in Iran.
 Informal relations are carried out through the United States Interests Section of the Swiss Embassy.
 Services for American citizens are limited.
 The section is not authorized to perform any U.S. visa/green card/immigration-related services.
+As of 2024, U.S. visa/green card services and interviews for Iranian citizens are conducted at U.S. Embassies and Consulates in other locations, namely Ankara, Dubai, and Yerevan whose U.S. Embassies and consulates are staffed with Persian-speaking consular officers.

-In February 2009, the Iranian police arrested Marco Kämpf, the Swiss diplomat acting as the First Secretary of the US Interests, after finding him with an Iranian woman facing him in the driver's seat of his official diplomatic car.
+In February 2009, the Iranian police arrested Marco Kämpf, the Swiss diplomat acting as the First Secretary of the US Interests, after finding him in a compromising position in his car with an Iranian woman he had promised to marry.
 He was immediately recalled to Switzerland.

 Former Iranian Embassy in Washington, D.C.
+(United States)

-The U.S. State Department seized the former Iranian Embassy in Washington, D.C. in retaliation for the seizure of the U.S. Embassy in Tehran.
-The Iranian Interests Section operates out of the Pakistani Embassy.
+The U.S. State Department seized the former Iranian Embassy at 3003-3005 Massachusetts Avenue, N.W. in Washington, D.C. in retaliation for the invasion, seizure and occupation of the U.S. Embassy in Tehran since 1979–1980.
+The Iranian Interests Section for any activities in the United States, operates out of the Pakistani Embassy (for the Islamic Republic of Pakistan).